Video of highlights from Rebel Elders intergenerational project

 LIKE ROSE TURTLE ERTLER COMMUNITY ARTS FACEBOOK PAGE HERE:

 A large part of Rose's work includes facilitating and working on community arts projects.
 Rose is interested in bringing out the extraordinary aspects of apparently ordinary people.
 She loves the idea that people's bodies are full of stories - the older the body, the more stories are stored.
-No one has a boring life story to tell.
-That's for sure!
+No one has a boring life story to tell!

 PLEASE CHECK UPDATES ABOUT ROSE'S CURRENT PROJECTS ON HER FACEBOOK PAGE.